elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 30 reserved keywords to create statements.
+Bee uses 32 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
 03: if, is, in
-10: type, make, rule, read, exit, fail, pass, over, else, none
+12: type, make, rule, read, exit, fail, pass, over, stop, skip, else, none
 11: write, print, alter, scrap, apply, while, trial, error, other, after, panic
 06: define, switch, #import, #driver, #library, #module
 ```